prembasumatary/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 your bookmarks on the **My Bookmarks** page.

-To access the **My Bookmarks** page, select **Bookmarks** on the course page, under **Course Tools**.
+To access the **My Bookmarks** page, select **Bookmarks** on the course page.

 .. image:: ../../shared/students/Images/SFD_Bkmk_BookmarksLink.png
  :width: 800
- :alt: A course page that shows the Bookmarks option under Course Tools.
+ :alt: A course page that shows a link to the My Bookmarks page.

 The **My Bookmarks** page lists all of the pages you have bookmarked in the course, with the most recently created ones at the top.
 This page includes the